 Hospitals are experiencing large surges in COVID-19 patients, and intensive care units are already over capacity in many areas.
 In response, hospitals are canceling admissions and procedures, augmenting staffing, transferring patients, even establishing and operating alternate care sites.
 But these actions may not be enough.
 There will come a point in the crisis when these adaptations cannot compensate for the overwhelming caseload.
 At this point, hospitals must shift to crisis standards of care.
 This means making unprecedented and agonizing decisions under great uncertainty in order to do the most good possible with limited resources.
 The tools and publications on this page are intended to help health care providers and public officials plan for the implementation of CSC.

-Nine National Organizations Call for Action to Implement Crisis Standards of Care During COVID-19 Surge
+Nine National Organizations Call for Action to Improve Crisis Standards of Care Implementation During Future COVID-19 Surges and Beyond

 This document summarizes the broad principles and core elements of CSC planning and implementation relevant for the COVID-19 pandemic.